Beginning a Career with the FBI

 The Honors Internship Program is a 10-week, paid internship for college undergraduate and graduate students.
-While exploring our exciting career options, students work side-by-side with FBI employees at our Washington, D.C. area headquarters locations, or in field offices around the country.
-Open to a wide range of academic areas, this internship offers experiences students can’t find anywhere else.
+While exploring our exciting career options, students work side-by-side with FBI employees at our Washington, D.C.-area Headquarters or in Field Offices around the country.
+Open to a wide range of academic areas, this internship offers experiences students can’t find elsewhere.

 To apply for the Honors Internship Program, applicants must:

-- Attend a college or university full-time as an undergraduate (freshman, sophomore, junior, or senior), graduate, or post-doctorate student.
-Students are not eligible if graduating before the program start date; exceptions are permitted to students continuing their education in the following immediate semester.
+- Attend a college or university full time as an undergraduate (freshman, sophomore, junior or senior), graduate or post-doctoral student.
+Students are not eligible if they will graduate before the program start date; exceptions are permitted to students continuing their education in the semester immediately following.

-- Have and maintain a 3.0 cumulative grade point average (GPA) or better at the time of application, throughout the application process, and the duration of the internship program.
+- Have and maintain a 3.0 cumulative grade point average (GPA) or better at the time of application, throughout the application process and for the duration of the internship program.

-- A first semester freshmen or student attending a school who does not provided a GPA will need to meet alternate criteria.
-Instead of a 3.0 GPA or higher the applicant will have to have maintained at least a 3.0 High School GPA and have scored a 1500 out of 2400 on a SAT (1000 out of 1600 on new SATS) or scored a 21 or higher on an ACT.
+- A first-semester freshman or student attending a school that does not provide a GPA will need to meet alternate criteria.
+Instead of a 3.0 GPA or higher, the applicant must have maintained at least a 3.0 high school GPA and have scored a 1500 out of 2400 on the SAT (1000 out of 1600 on new SATs) or scored a 21 or higher on the ACT.